-The Gerber format is a 2D bi-level vector image file format: the image is defined by resolutionindependent graphics objects.
-(Bi-level or binary means that the image takes one of two values in each point, typically black or white.)
+The Gerber format is a 2D bi-level vector image file format: the image is defined by resolution-independent graphics objects.
+Bi-level or binary images in each point take one of two possible values, typically labelled black and white.

 A single Gerber file specifies a single image.
-A Gerber file is complete: it does not need external files or parameters to be interpreted.
+A Gerber file is complete: it does not need sidecar files or external parameters to be interpreted.
 One Gerber file represents one image.
 One image needs one file only.